Justice Stephen Breyer, an influential liberal on the Supreme Court, to retire

 In the 2020 court term, Breyer remained an important force, authoring some of the court's most important decisions.
 He wrote the court's 8-1 decision expanding free speech rights for students and declaring that a school could not punish a 14-year-0ld cheerleader for her off-color, online Snapchat message disparaging her school, which she posted from off campus.

-In another major case, he wrote the court's decision tossing out a challenge to Obamacare for a third time.
+In another major case, he wrote the court's decision tossing out a challenge to the Affordable Care Act, also known as Obamacare, for a third time.

 Perhaps his most publicly well-known decision came in 2016 when he wrote the court's abortion decision striking down a Texas law, copied in other states, that closed nearly half the clinics in the state without any demonstrable safety justification.
 The decision dispassionately dissected and demolished the state's claim that its motive was to protect women's health and safety.